 Biking and Walking: Bicyclists can travel throughout the Region for either recreation or day-to-day transportation.
-They are served by connected bicycle paths and on-street bicycle lanes that access all areas around the Lake and connect to neighborhoods and key transfer points where there is automobile parking, bus or ferry service.
+They are served by connected bicycle paths and on-street bicycle lanes that access all areas around the Lake and connect to neighborhoods and key points where there transfer is automobile parking, bus or ferry service.
 Like bicyclists, pedestrians also can access all areas of the Lake Tahoe Region.
-For those wishing to recreate there are trails that connect from the shoreline to the famous Tahoe Rim Trail which receives roughly 400,000 annual users and the Pacific Crest Trail.
+For those wishing to recreate there are trails that connect from the shoreline to the famous Tahoe Rim Trail and the Pacific Crest Trail.
 Within developed areas pedestrians can easily travel between their residence, entertainment, and shopping locations, and to nearby jobs.
-To get to destinations that are further away, they can use their own bicycle or one from the bike share system, ride on bus or ferry service, or drive their own automobile or one from the auto-sharing program.
+To get to destinations that are further away, they can use their own bicycle or one from the bike share system, ride on bus or ferry service, or drive their own automobile or one from the autosharing program.
 Some critical trail gaps will require additional funding to complete the system.